It’s Sunblock VS Sunscreen! Which side are you on?

 You must have heard people using or you should have read various articles mentioning sunscreen and sunblock as essentials for protecting your skin from the harsh sun rays.
 People usually use these two quite commonly as substitutes but the fact is that sunscreen is disparate from sunblock with different purposes and protection standards.
 This might be something new to your ears but yes, it’s true.
 These two aren’t similar and hence to use one in the place of another, is not an act we will support.

 Before we jump over to the above question, let’s understand some terms first that will make it easy to differentiate sunscreen from sunblock.

 For many people, the term SPF is considered as a standard or measure to evaluate the shield strength of a product.
 This is correct in some ways but there is another side to this story as well.

-Sun Protection Factor or simple SPF, measures the maximum quantity of the ultraviolet radiations that a product can prevent from penetrating in your skin.
+Sun Protection Factor or simple SPF, measures the maximum quantity of ultraviolet radiation that a product can prevent from penetrating your skin.
 Both sunscreen and sunblock with SPF above 30 are recommended for effective results.

-Sunscreen and sunblocks are usually available in a gel or cream form and these forms are the best one to consider if you want to make them a part of your daily lives.
+Sunscreen and sunblocks are usually available in a gel or cream form and these forms are the best ones to consider if you want to make them a part of your daily life.

 Which Face Wash Fits for your Face?

 On the other hand, Sunblock works completely differently.
 It stays on your skin, when applied, and acts as a barrier to block ultraviolet rays.
 Sunblocks usually have zinc oxide and Titanium oxide that do this job perfectly well.
 Unlike sunscreens, Sunblocks are quite visible on the skin when applied.
 You do not have to apply sun block frequently during the day because it can stay on your skin for a long time.
 Only on a single application, sunblock forms a barrier against UV rays by making sure that they reflect away from the skin.